Alfresco/acs-packaging/docs/query-accelerator.md

 This will start a process that will replace the previous version of the query set.
 * A new version of the query set will be added to the internal query set registry.
 * A new version of the denormalised table will be created.
-* The denormalilsed table for the previous version will continue to exist until it has been replaced by the new version.
+* The denormalised table for the previous version will continue to exist until it has been replaced by the new version.
 * The new version of the denormalised table will be populated.
 This could take a considerable time depending on the scale of the Alfresco installation.
 * When the population is completed